oasis-tcs/openc2-usecases/Cybercom-Plugfest/hackathon-activities.md

 simulate whatever command-consumers are required by other projects

 #### 3.4.2 Raspberry Pi HaHa
+Duncan hoped to have this up prior to hackathon but now will be finished during hackathon

 #### 3.4.3 Elixir HaHa Vulnerabilities
+Serendipitously the code in 3.4 has some known vulnerabilities in the javascipt templates for html.
+Note the html part of the responses is not needed for the OpenC2 API.
+It does help with debugging and the vulnerabilities were left in for the comply-to-connect use case.

+See
 https://github.com/oasis-open/openc2-lycan-beam/network/alerts
+for the vulnerability alerts.

 ### 3.5 OpenC2 PiHole
 See https://pi-hole.net/.